thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 3.3 Requirements

 * 3.3.1: Errors are identified and described in user readible text.
+(A)
 * 3.3.2: Proper labels on input fields.
+(A)
 * 3.3.3: Proper error suggestions.
+(AA)
 * 3.3.4: Confirmations for Legal, Financial, Data based forms.
+(AA)

 ### 3.3 Solutions